sithlord48/ff7tk/docs/build.md

 ## ff7tk version info
  include the file ff7tkAbout.h and use the function(s) ff7tk_version(), ff7tk_revision() or ff7tk_qt_version()
+### ff7tk version compatibility
+ ff7tk verisons with the same major and minor version are compatible.
+Building your project with an incompatible version can lead to API issues for this reason its HIGHLY recommend any CI jobs use a Release or specific COMMIT HASH when pulling ff7tk.

 ## Translations
   In addition to ff7tk's language files your application should also ship the qt_base_<lang>.qm these are required to translate strings from inside Qt libraries.